 - Different activities for online and in-person participants.

 Beginning with the same objective, design different things to do for the people who are sharing a space and for those who are online.
-This will allow you to benefit from the best of both worlds.
+This will allow you to benefit from the best of both worlds throughout your hybrid event.
 In-person groups can move around and use objects, maybe do a role play.
 With virtual attendees, you can encourage using the power of quick research and note-taking.

 An example of this would be a storytelling activity in which the people who are in the same room tell a story with objects and acting, while the ones who are online create a storyboard using images collected from the web.